 - Vitamin C. Get lots of hearty veggies like cauliflower, broccoli or even sweet yellow peppers to get a good dose.
 You can also supplement with vitamin C.

 Resources I Found Helpful

-When researching these methods of improving eyesight naturally, I found the books The Bates Method for Better Eyesight Without Glasses and Relearning to See helpful.
+For further reading, I recommend the books The Bates Method for Better Eyesight Without Glasses and Relearning to See.

-We used these videos to help correct her strabismus in the beginning and teach her how to move her eyes correctly.
+We also used these videos to help correct my daughter’s strabismus in the beginning and teach her how to move her eyes correctly.

 The Bottom Line of Eye Health

-Like so many aspects of health, I suspected with eye health and vision, that many parts of our modern lifestyle contribute to a more rapid decline than nature intended.
-Factors like increase in artificial light, more time spent looking at TV and computer screens, more stress and fewer nutrients in diet may all contribute to a decline in eye health as well.
+Our modern lifestyle contributes to a more rapid decline in eye health than nature intended.
+Factors like an increase in artificial light, TVs and computer screens, reducing stress, and a poor diet may all contribute to a decline in eye health.